PUppy & Adolescent SOcials

 We require at least one DAPP vaccination administered at least 7 days prior to your puppy coming in for their first social.
 Bordetella is recommended.

-Dogs older than 6 months must be up to date on Rabies.
+Dogs older than 6 months must be up to date on Rabies and DAPP vaccinations.

 -